Reese Witherspoon Busts A Move While Making Kerry Washington’s Green Smoothie Recipe

 She clarified that the recipe is flexible.
 Any green food items could become part of the healthy drink, including celery.
 She also said that add-ons like protein powder, flaxseed, and almond butter would make great additions to the smoothie.

-As for the liquid portion of the beverage, Witherspoon opted for 1/2 cup of coconut water before turning on her Vitamix and blending all of the components.
+As for the liquid portion of the beverage, Witherspoon opted for a half cup of coconut water before turning on her Vitamix and blending all of the components.

-After blending, she took a dance break, adding text saying the secret ingredient was dancing to her video.
-The blond playfully grooved to a beat in her kitchen, swaying her hips, shimmying, and more while wearing her gray hoodie and black athletic shorts.
+After blending, she took a dance break.
+She added text saying the secret ingredient was dancing to her video.
+The blond playfully grooved to a beat in her kitchen, swaying her hips, shimmying, and more while wearing a gray hoodie and black athletic shorts.

 When finished, Witherspoon showed the finished product to the camera.